-If you've ever wondered How to Make the Perfect Homemade Pie Crust, then you've come to the right place.
-After many years of baking, I've finally figured out a foolproof way to make the best tasting and easy to work with crust for any pie you can dream of.
+If you've ever wondered How to Make Foolproof Flaky Pie Crust, then you've come to the right place.
+After many years of baking, I've finally figured out a foolproof way to make the best-tasting and easy-to-work-with crust for any pie you can dream of.

 It's October 3rd as I write this post and the air has turned cooler.
 Thankfully, the sun is still shining though.
 Since we are approaching everyone's favorite baking season, I wanted to share this extremely good homemade pie crust recipe.
 It's so great that you might just want to memorize it because it's the beginning to an endless number of pie creations.